zerotier/lf/README.md

 ### Why Does This Exist?

-The purpose of LF is to provide for fully open decentralized systems what the key/value store aspects of [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.
+The purpose of LF is to provide for fully open decentralized systems what things like [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.
 These are things like keys, certificates, identity information, configuration files, IPs, DNS names, URLs, data hashes, and so on.

 Most decentralized systems use distributed hash tables (DHTs) for this purpose.
 DHTs scale well but are slow, require a reliable global network to maintain full access to the data set, and are vulnerable to ["Sybil"](https://en.wikipedia.org/wiki/Sybil_attack) type attacks.
 We at ZeroTier wanted something very fast, secure, and continuously available even under unreliable network conditions.
 This prompted us to develop something fundamentally new.
 As far as we know nothing quite like LF exists (we looked).
 The closest analogs are cryptocurrency block chains and CRDT-based distributed databases.

 ### Features and Benefits

-* Easy to use and deploy, ships with useful defaults and credentials to use an open public network.
+* **Easy to use and deploy**, ships with useful defaults and credentials to use an open public network.
-* Fully decentralized system with open participation and no single points of failure.
+* **Fully decentralized** system with open participation and no single points of failure.
 (Private LF databses can be created that require certificates, but this is optional.)
-* Fast sub-second nearline queries against the entire global data set at all times.
+* **Fast sub-second nearline queries** against the entire global data set at all times, even when network is down.
-* Versatile security model allowing user choice between different conflict resolution mechanisms that can be used alone or in combination with one another.
+* **Versatile security model** allowing user choice between different conflict resolution mechanisms that can be used alone or in combination with one another.
 These include local heuristics, proof of work "weight," elective trust of other nodes, and certificates.
-* Flexible record lookup API allowing multiple nested keys and range queries against 64-bit ordinals associated with each key.
+* **Flexible record lookup** API allowing multiple nested keys and range queries against 64-bit ordinals associated with each key.
-* Novel proof-of-knowledge mechanism makes it impossible to generate valid records identified by a key whose plain text is not known, increasing the difficulty of data set poisoning attacks by naive attackers.
-* Everything is encrypted including record keys making the system private and secure even though all data is replicated globally.
+* **Everything is encrypted** including record keys making the system private and secure even though all data is replicated globally.
 Records whose keys are not known cannot even be enumerated or looked up.
-* The *pulse* feature permits information about object "liveness" to be securely broadcast throughout the network in a best-effort fashion with minimal bandwidth overhead.
+* **Liveness signaling** through the *pulse* mechanism to enable LF to be used to advertise service, object, or user availability in near-real-time.

 ### Limitations and Disadvantages

-* LF is only good for small bits of information that don't change very often.
+* **LF is only good for small bits of information** that don't change very often.
+It's explicitly not designed for large data.
-* [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off: AP (availability, partition-tolerance).
-Global locks and authoritative queries are not supported.
+* **[CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off: AP** (availability, partition-tolerance).
+The database is eventually consistent and locks are not supported.
-* Full nodes are unsuitable for small resource constrained devices due to high storage and relatively high bandwidth overhead.
-Since all nodes are the same, deployment would normally consist of LF nodes running in the cloud or on larger edge devices with broadband Internet connections and then being queried by other things directly or through the APIs of applications and services that use LF.
+* **High CPU, memory, storage, and bandwidth requirements** make LF unsuitable for small and resource constrained devices.
-* Storage requirements grow over time in a manner not unlike a block chain.
+* **Storage requirements grow over time** in a manner not unlike a block chain.
 Fortunately [storage is getting cheaper over time too](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/).
-The data model and protocol are designed to permit partial data discarding and fractional nodes but these features are not implemented yet and likely won't be needed for years.
+The data model and protocol are designed to permit partial data discarding and fractional nodes.
+These features are not implemented yet and likely won't be needed for years.

 ## Building and Running

-LF works on Linux, Mac, and probably BSD.
+LF builds and runs on Linux, Mac, and probably Free/Open/NetBSD.
 It won't work on Windows yet but porting shouldn't be too hard if anyone wants it.
 It's mostly written in Go (1.11+ required) with some C for performance critical bits.
 It depends on a recent version of SQLite which is included in source form to avoid problems due to excessively old versions on some systems.

 To build on most platforms just type `make`.
 You will need Go 1.11 or newer (type `go version` to check) and a relatively recent C compiler supporting the C99 standard.